teganasprey/BCI/README.md

 Several modelling techniques are included in the repo.
 These include methods for classification of feature and signals, including the following:

 ### ELM
+ELM (Extreme Learning Machine) was first introduced to improve the efficiency and speed of a single-hidden-layer feedforward network (SLFN).
+The ELM algorithm does not require hidden nodes/neurons to be tuned.
+ELM randomly assigns hidden nodes, constructs biases and input weights of hidden layers, and determines the output weights using least squares methods.
+This results in low computational times for ELM.

 ### KNN